 A few posts ago I spoke on attending a Cloud Computing seminar put on by NetSuite.
-Since then I have looked into this a little more and curosityhope to dispel some of the misconceptions of Cloud Computing.
+Since then I have looked into this a little more and hope to dispel some of the misconceptions of Cloud Computing.

 The idea sounds great, and it's certainly the buzzword of the week if we believe the hype.